 I have worked as a Psychological Wellbeing practitioner, Counselling Therapist and a Cognitive Behavioural therapist in the NHS.

-Cognitive Behavioural Therapy (CBT for short) is recommended by the National Institute of Clinical Excellence who advise the NHS, as the best treatment for panic attacks, OCD, social anxiety, health anxiety, generalised anxiety, post-traumatic stress, phobias and depression.
+Cognitive Behavioural Therapy (CBT) is recommended by the National Institute of Clinical Excellence who advise the NHS, as the best treatment for panic attacks, OCD, social anxiety, health anxiety, generalised anxiety, post-traumatic stress, phobias and depression.

 I offer an initial free consultation on the phone of up to 20 minutes, to see whether what I offer and what you require feels like a good match.
-If following this, we decide I am not the best therapist for your needs, I aim to provide you with some alternative contacts to support you.
+If following this, we decide I am not the best therapist for your needs, I aim to provide you with some alternative referral suggestions to support you.

 What to expect at your first session

-If we agree to meet after our phone consultation, or if you prefer to book a face to face appointment instead, the first session will be an initial assessment.
-This is an opportunity for us to discuss your main difficulty, concerns, what you hope to gain from therapy and how we might work together to achieve your personal goals and aims for therapy.
+Following your phone consultation, if we agree to schedule a full session, your first appointment with me will be an initial assessment.
+This is an opportunity for us to further discuss your main difficulty, concerns, what you hope to gain from therapy and how we might work together in order to achieve your goals and/or personal aims for therapy.

-Following this, appointments are usually on a weekly basis, at least initially, as this helps to keep the momentum of therapy going.
+Following this, appointments are usually held on a weekly basis, at least initially, as this helps keep the momentum of therapy going.

 I offer both short term and long-term therapy.